andlabs/qo/README.md

 ## Notes
 ### A note on optional features and cyclic dependencies
 qo does not support the notion of optional features: everything in the recursive directory tree of the current directory is compiled.
 I personally don't like features being optional; if something really needs to be conditional, it should be a plugin, and there's no reason to ship a gimped or feature-incomplete version of a program.
-I don't like how graphviz packages in at least Ubuntu don't sihp with pic support (even though I'm probably the only person int he world that still uses troff).
+I don't like how graphviz packages in at least Ubuntu don't ship with pic support (even though I'm probably the only person int he world that still uses troff).

 In a related vein, cyclic dependencies (usually caused by optional features, as is the case with GLib ↔ GVFS) should also be avoided.